benwilber/tower-sessions-cookie-store/PLAN.md

 ## Key Constraint (Drivable Design Decision)

-`tower_sessions_core::SessionStore` has no access to the request/response cookie jar, so a “cookie store” cannot be implemented as a standalone `SessionStore` that you plug into `tower_sessions::SessionManagerLayer`.
+`tower_sessions_core::SessionStore` has no access to the request/response cookie jar, so a “cookie store” cannot be implemented as a standalone `SessionStore` that you plug into `tower_sessions::SessionManagerLayer` (from the `tower-sessions` crate).

 To persist session data into cookies, we will implement a **new middleware layer/service** (similar to `SessionManagerLayer`) that: